benblasco/benblasco.github.io/docs/dispatcher_autofs.md

 ### Example pre-down script to disable autofs

 The script below, which I have called `disable-autofs.sh` is quite straightforward, and you can adapt it easily to fit your needs.
 I have included lots of logging messages so that you can see what's happening when looking through the systemd journal (I like the command `journalctl -xe -f`).
-The script checks to see we are in the "pre-down" state, verifies that I am on my home WiFi (called "MY_WIFI_SSID in this example), and disables autofs if the conditions are met.
+The script checks to see we are in the "pre-down" state, verifies that I am on my home WiFi (called "MY_WIFI_SSID" in this example), and disables autofs if the conditions are met.

 disable-autofs.sh
 ```